csongbird/Pitch-n/README.md

 It must allow charity owners to:
 * login and logout
 * edit information about their charity
+* choose to remove their charity from the app

 ### Design
 Most of the requirements should map onto an API endpoint.